prescottbreeden/de-formed-validations-react/README.md

 ## Getting Started

-Visit the wiki to get a step by step [walkthrough](https://github.com/prescottbreeden/de-formed-validations-react/wiki/Getting-Started) of how to customize De-Formed to the moon 🚀
+Guided [walkthrough](https://github.com/prescottbreeden/de-formed-validations-react/wiki/Getting-Started) of how to customize De-Formed to the moon 🚀

 ## Documentation